PatrycjaData/Number_of_cities_analysis/README.md

 ## Data source
 Sample database from SQL course

-## This repository contains the files below:
+## Files in this project
-- `cities_per_country` - CSV file exported from SQL, list of cities per contry
+- `cities_per_country` - dataset exported from SQL
-- `SQL_script` - SQL analysis
+- `SQL_script` - SQL quer
-- `Visualization_Python` - final analysis and Python visualization
+- `Visualization_Python` - upyter Notebook for final analysis and Python visualization
+- `README.md` - describes this project
-- `Licence` - my project is licensed under the MIT License.
+- `Licence` - MIT License for this project

 ## Main Goal
 To analyze and present the number of cities for each country in a given database.